This Stunning Lodge in Alaska Is One of the Best Places to See the Northern Lights (Video)

 For cold climate dwellers, a winter trip offers the chance to trade wool layers, snow shovels, and shin-deep gutter slush for palm trees and sunscreen.
 But I live in Los Angeles, where palms are everywhere and rogue 90 degree days in January make me long to scrape ice off a windshield, or at least wear a sweater.
 Enough of this temperate sunshine, I decided.
 Alaska or bust, right into its frosty, rugged heart.

-In March, I flew in to snow-blanketed Anchorage and caught the Alaska Railroad’s natty blue-and-yellow Aurora Winter Train to Fairbanks.
+In March, I flew into snow-blanketed Anchorage and caught the Alaska Railroad’s natty blue-and-yellow Aurora Winter Train to Fairbanks.
 As we chugged out of the city, the windows filled with trees and snow, an occasional moose, and, around every turn, Denali, getting steadily larger.
 At 20,310 feet, it’s the highest mountain in North America, but that number doesn’t express how gigantic it is, how ridiculously far away you can be and still think, Wow, big.
 I’m told the peak is often hidden in clouds, but under blue skies, my experience was of something impossible to miss but constantly pointed out.
 “There’s Denali,” said everyone in Anchorage.
 “There’s Denali,” said everyone on the train.
 “There it is, all right,” I agreed.
 It seemed so close — but I was about to get much closer.

-It’s difficult to convey the gobsmacking awesomeness of the Sheldon Chalet, a new lodge that sits right on Denali’s shoulder, less than ten miles from the summit, and is accessible only by helicopter.
+It’s difficult to convey the gobsmacking awesomeness of the Sheldon Chalet, a lodge that sits right on Denali’s shoulder, less than ten miles from the summit, and is accessible only by helicopter.
 But the bare facts are these: in the 1950s, a bush pilot named Don Sheldon homesteaded five acres inside what would later become Denali National Park and Preserve, including a 300-foot-high granite outcropping sticking out of a glacier.
 Atop it, he built a hut that, by virtue of its location, was only practical for use by experienced mountaineers.

-Sheldon died in 1975, but last year, just downhill from the original hut, two of his children built a hexagonally shaped, heavily engineered, highly improbable five-bedroom piece of heaven, from which guests can trek over glaciers, go heli-hiking, and glimpse the aurora borealis.
+Sheldon died in 1975, but in 2018, just downhill from the original hut, two of his children built a hexagonally shaped, heavily engineered, highly improbable five-bedroom piece of heaven, from which guests can trek over glaciers, go heli-hiking, and glimpse the aurora borealis.
 Flying in, I watched from the helicopter’s bubble-like cockpit as leafless birch forest gave way to cracked superhighways of ice snaking through a towering maze of snow-spackled and -corniced rock: upthrust slabs, sawtooth ridges, looming monoliths.
 “There’s Denali,” the pilot said.

 From so close, lower peaks huddled around it like so many cronies, Denali seemed less singular and swaggering than from afar, but only because the scale of the terrain defies comprehension.
 The chalet seemed ludicrously small, a toy house perched on a miniature rock, dwarfed by its Valhallian surroundings.
 After we landed, I was led inside, slightly dazed, and greeted by chef Dave Thorne, who had set out champagne and oysters and king crab and other exquisite nibbles that refocused my brain on the most important thing — me.